Am I allowed to have visitors on my land?

 - As a host, it is your responsibility to comply with local laws and seek insurance as required.

 - Youcamp charges a Guest Fee on each booking (10%) and a Host Fee (2%) to cover the cost of each transaction.
+If you’re eligible, Youcamp charges an Insurance Fee (8%).
 Hosts can also nominate if they are registered for GST and this amount is shown on the host payout.

 - We won’t collect your personal information unless it is reasonably necessary for our functions or activities.